Lamborghini LM002

 The Lamborghini LM002 is an off-road vehicle manufactured by Lamborghini between 1986 and 1993.
-The LM002 was an unusual departure for Lamborghini which, at the time, was primarily known for high-performance, hand-built, super/sports cars.
+The LM002 was an unusual departure for Lamborghini which, at the time, was primarily known for high-performance, hand-built sports cars.
 The LM002 was not the first of its kind to be built by Lamborghini.
-Two prototype vehicles, the Cheetah and the LM001, paved the way for LM002.
+Two prototype vehicles, the Cheetah and the LM001, paved the way for the LM002.
 Both vehicles used rear-mounted American power plants and were intended for military use, but were not well received.
 With the idea of using a front mounted Countach V12 to power the LM001 came the next model, the "LM002", which was the first of the three to see actual production by Lamborghini.
 The LM002 is part of the Lamborghini Militaria series of vehicles.